Sawara Station: Lines

 Sawara Station is served by the Narita Line, and is located 40.0 kilometers from the terminus of line at Sakura Station.
 Some trains for the Kashima Line originate at this station.

 Layout

 Sawara Station has a single bay platform serving two tracks, and an island platform, for a total of four tracks.
 The island platform is connected to the bay platform by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Sawara Station was opened on February 3, 1898 as a terminal station on the Narita Railway Company for both freight and passenger operations.
 The Narita Railway was nationalised on September 1, 1920, becoming part of the Japanese Government Railway (JGR).
 The line was extended to Sasagawa on November 10, 1931.
 After World War II, the JGR became the Japan National Railways (JNR).
 Scheduled freight operations were suspended from February 1, 1984.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on April 1, 1987.
-The station building was rebuilt from 2007–2011.
+The station building was rebuilt from 2007 to 2011.